kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-init.md

 ### Using kubeadm init with feature gates {#feature-gates}

-Kubeadm supports a set of feature gates that are unique to kubeadm and can only be applied during cluster creation with `kubeadm init`.
+kubeadm supports a set of feature gates that are unique to kubeadm and can only be applied during cluster creation with `kubeadm init`.
 These features can control the behavior of the cluster.
 Feature gates are removed after a feature graduates to GA.